cynic-net/comci/NOTES.md

 commit and want to run that test in previous commits.
 We need a way to add that "./Other-test" file to the tree of previous commits when we do the test run, and record which version of that "./Other-test" file was used.

-Probably the version of the configuration used should be recorded in the test result.